dougeby/IntuneDocs/intune/app-protection-policy-settings-ios.md

 > [!NOTE]
 > LinkedIn integration is currently unavailable for United States Government customers and for organizations with Exchange Online mailboxes hosted in Australia, Canada, China, France, Germany, India, South Korea, United Kingdom, Japan, and South Africa.

 You can disable LinkedIn account connections for your entire organization, or you can enable LinkedIn account connections for selected user groups in your organization.
 These settings affect LinkedIn connections across Office 365 apps on all platforms (web, mobile, and desktop).
+You can:

+- Enable or disable LinkedIn account connections for your tenant in the Azure portal.
+- Enable or disable LinkedIn account connections for your organization's Office 2016 apps using Group Policy.

+If LinkedIn integration is enabled for your tenant, when users in your organization connect their LinkedIn and Microsoft work or school accounts, they have two options:

+- They can give permission to share data between both accounts.
+This means that they give permission for their LinkedIn account to share data with their Microsoft work or school account, as well as their Microsoft work or school account to share data with their LinkedIn account.
+Data that is shared with LinkedIn leaves the online services.
+- They can give permission to share data only from their LinkedIn account to their Microsoft work and school account

 If a user consents to sharing data between accounts, as with Office add-ins, LinkedIn integration uses existing Microsoft Graph APIs.
 LinkedIn integration uses only a subset of the APIs available to Office add-ins and supports various exclusions.